ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 - Click on My Services.
 - Login with provided credentials.

-### **Option 2: Recent Project Presentation(Second Preference)**
+### **Option 2: Recent Project Presentation**
 If you are planning to present your project it will NOT be equally weighted as what you do with Oracle Cloud.
-Please keep that in mind when selecting the project.
+Please keep that in mind when selecting the project as we are suggesting it only as a secondary preference.
 If you use powerpoint to start, please keep your presentation to approximately 3 Slides.
 **Guidelines for Project walkthrough**
 - How did you get involved in this project (We prefer individual project OR a team project that is not coursework related)
 - How big was the team (if there was one)